halluxdev/hallux/README.md

 1. Ability to fix such errors brings important customer value
 2. Compilation result (failed or pass) also brings super-easy ability to train our networks in semi-supervised manner
 3. Compilation result can also be used during inference (code generation) stage, when we check CodeGen results for validity.
 Even if neural net provides low performance with small probability of success we still able to repeat CodeGen multiple times until success.
+4. We can use compilation error messages as extra input for our Net, which is not possible in scripting languages
+5. C++ is widely popular programming language, used by many rich companies (and individuals)
+6. I love C++ more than any other :))

 ## Folder structure